Functions from M - Q

 - At least one expression is true, so the function returns

-. - Both expressions are false, so the function returns
+true. - Both expressions are false, so the function returns

 Example 2